-When was the last time you have painted the inside of your house or apartment?
+When was the last time you painted the inside of your house or apartment?
 OK, maybe you never did or you got someone else to do it.
 If you are a homeowner then you have been confronted with this challenge at least once and most likely several times.
 Go back to that decision time moment; when it came to choosing the paint and who should be doing the job, what did you decide?
 And how did you come to that conclusion?
-Maybe you chose for average quality paint because a new coat of paint was good enough to maintain the value of your house and was a fit for your budget.
-Or you chose the more expensive higher quality paint because your objective was to increase the value of your house.
+Maybe you chose for average-quality paint because a new coat of paint was good enough to maintain the value of your house and was a fit for your budget.
+Or you chose the more expensive higher-quality paint because your objective was to increase the value of your house.
 Your decision was related to why and what you were trying to achieve.
 When it came to choosing who was going to do the job, either cheap labor or a more professional firm you again were guided by the same questions.

-The reason why you wanted to paint the walls of your house, what were you trying to achieve, was crucial for your next decision steps, which was what quality paint and who will do the job.
+The reason why you wanted to paint the walls of your house, and what were you trying to achieve, was crucial for your next decision steps, which was what quality paint and who will do the job.

 When purchasing products and services the decision process of what and who always starts with “why?”
 Why does something need to change?
 Sometimes we answer this question in a split second, on other occasions, you take more time for that.

-It’s no different to what your prospect is going through when they review the performances of their business and are looking for solutions to improve their situation.
+It’s no different to what your prospect is going through when they review the performance of their business and are looking for solutions to improve their situation.
 OK, it’s a little bit more complicated, but, the crucial question is: Why are they even looking for improvements?
 What has triggered this search?
 Did their main competitor initiate something they did not expect and is impacting their customer loyalty?
 Or, has the company been selling fewer products impacting their revenue income, their bottom line, and profit forecast?
 The latter may have been the reason for senior management to decide they need to cut cost throughout the organization to bring the cost per unit down and by doing so increase their product competitiveness.